 You’ll find hundreds of other sweet ideas in our Cakes & Pies Category and even more in our Desserts Category.

-To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.
+It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
+Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 Loaded Butter Tarts

-- 2 ¼ cups flour pastry flour is best to use but all-purpose will do
+- 2 ¼ cups flour, pastry flour is best to use but all-purpose will do

 - 1 tbsp brown sugar